TidyMaze/photo-derush/progress.md

 - 2025-08-23: Made image loading and thumbnail generation fully asynchronous and incremental
 - 2025-08-23: Fixed grid flicker and ensured thumbnails remain visible
 - 2025-08-23: Fixed progress bar to show and update as images load, and hide when done

-Progress: 65%
-Next step: Implement thumbnail/miniature caching for faster preview
+- 2025-08-23: Implemented and verified thumbnail/miniature caching for faster preview

+Progress: 69%
+Next step: Add file type filter (e.g., .jpg/.png only)